-14. Electrical Schematics
+15. Electronic Schematics

-The following schematic drawings will provide a reference for you if you have to trace the wiring or electronic components on your boat.
+The following schematic drawings will provide a reference for you if you need to trace the wiring or electronic components on your boat.
 Schematics 1-4 provide data on the battery panel, main harness, bilge and the forward deck harness.
 Schematics 5-7 provide data on the console/helm and hard-top.
-Schematic 8 provides data on the electric head breaker panel.

-14a.)
+15a.)
 Battery Cable Diagram:

-2/0awg red (2x), 2awg red (2x), 2/0awg yellow (3x), 2awg yellow (1x); battery switch located in port rod box:
+2awg red (2x), 2/0awg red (2x), 2/0awg yellow (3x), battery switch located in console:

-14b.)
+15b.)
 Wire Identification and Function: